OHIF/Viewers/platform/docs/docs/deployment/iframe.md

   next()
 })

-app.use(express.static("public")) // 'public' should be your folder with static files
+app.use(express.static("public")) // 'public' should be the folder with the static OHIF build files

 app.listen(8080, () => console.log("Listening on port 8080!"))
 ```